kedarsprabhu/Tata-Motors-Stock-Prediction/README.md

 # Tata-Motors-Stock-Prediction
-Using the data https://finance.yahoo.com/quote/TATAMOTORS.NS/history/ built a simple forecasting system to predict the stocks of Tata Motors.
-FbProphet model was used to build.
+Using the dataset https://finance.yahoo.com/quote/TATAMOTORS.NS/history/ built a simple forecasting system to forecast the stocks of Tata Motors.
+FbProphet by Facebook model was used to build.
 Forecasting upto the year 2023 is made.